NagayamaToshiaki/content/files/en-us/web/javascript/reference/global_objects/function/apply/index.md

 Since ECMAScript 5th Edition, you can also use any kind of object which is array-like.
 In practice, this means it's going to have a `length` property, and integer ("index") properties in the range `(0..length - 1)`.
 For example, you could use a {{domxref("NodeList")}}, or a custom object like `{ 'length': 2, '0': 'eat', '1': 'bananas' }`.

-> **Note:** Many older browsers—including Chrome <17 and Internet Explorer <9—don't accept array-like objects, and will throw an exception.

 ## Examples

 ### Using apply to append an array to another